 JST LEA and LEB series

-series.
+JST Sales America provides a variety of connector systems for use with LEDs.
+Two examples are the LEA and LEB series.
 The LEA series for board-to-wire interconnection consists of a side-entry header SMT receptacle and a plug that accepts 22- to 30-AWG wire to create two separate circuits.
 Mounted on a pc-board, the system has a height of just 3 mm.
 The plug has a 1.8 mm pitch while the receptacle has a 4.2 mm pitch.
 The system is rated for up to 300 V, and supports 3 A with 22-AWG wire.
 The receptacle has insertion / withdrawal guides for easy and secure insertion innovative locking device construction to prevent incomplete mating and accidental disconnection.

 Figure 2: The LEA system from JST is a wire-to-board connector that can be used to route driver component wires to an LED board or interconnect boards with wires.

 The LEB series for board-to-board and board-to-wire interconnection systems supports dual and single circuit connection.
 The system has a 4.0 mm pitch and supports 22- to 26-AWG wires; voltage rating is 300 V and with 22-AWG wire the current rating is 3 A. The system has a profile height of 2.7 mm and is capable of absorbing the pc-board misalignment due to heat expansion in the connector pitch direction.
 The pc-board layout for the plug and the receptacle is the same.